Theory of Low Frequency Contamination from Nonstationarity and Misspecification: Consequences for HAR Inference: Introduction

 To precisely analyze the theoretical properties of the HAR tests under the null hypothesis, we present second-order Edgeworth expansions under nonstationarity for the distribution of the HAC and DK-HAC estimator and for the distribution of the corresponding $t$-test in the linear regression model.
 Under stationarity the results concerning the HAC estimator were provided by \citet{velasco/robinson:01}.
 We show that the order of the approximation error of the expansion is the same as under stationarity from which it follows that the error in rejection probability (ERP) is also the same.
 The ERP of the $t$-test based on the DK-HAC estimator is slightly larger than that of the $t$-test based on the HAC estimator due to the double smoothing.
-High-order asymptotic expansions for spectral and other estimates were studied by \citet{bhattacharya/ghosh:1978}, \citet{bentkus/rudzkis:1982}, \citet{janas:1994}, \citeauthor{phillips:1977} \citeyearpar{phillips:1977,phillips:1980} and \citet{taniguchi/puri:1996}.
-The asymptotic expansions of the fixed-$b$ HAR tests under stationarity were developed by \citet{jansson:04} and \citet{sun/phillips/jin:08}. \citet{casini_fixed_b_erp} showed that under nonstationarity the ERP of the fixed-$b$ HAR tests can be larger than that of HAR tests based on HAC and DK-HAC estimators thereby controverting the mainstream conclusion in the literature that fixed-$b$ HAR tests are theoretically superior to HAR tests based on consistent LRV estimators.
+High-order asymptotic expansions for spectral and other estimates were studied by \citet{bhattacharya/ghosh:1978}, \citet{bentkus/rudzkis:1982}, \citet{janas:1994}, \citeauthor{phillips:1977} (\citeyear{phillips:1977}, \citeyear{phillips:1980}) and \citet{taniguchi/puri:1996}.
+The asymptotic expansions of the fixed-$b$ HAR tests under stationarity were developed by \citet{jansson:04} and \citet{sun/phillips/jin:08}. \citet{casini_fixed_b_erp} showed that under nonstationarity the ERP of the fixed-$b$ HAR tests can be larger than that of HAR tests based on HAC and DK-HAC estimators thereby controverting the conclusion in the literature that the original fixed-$b$ HAR tests have superior null rejection rates relative to HAR tests based on traditional LRV estimators. \citet{casini_fixed_b_erp} also developed fixed-$b$ methods that are valid under nonstationarity and in fact provide better null rejection rates in finite-sample.

+The Monte Carlo results suggest that under the null hypothesis nonstationarity can generate larger size distortions than what one finds under stationarity.
+In particular, fixed-smoothing methods can exhibit under-rejections whereas HAC and DK-HAC methods can exhibit over-rejections when there is strong persistence.
+For the latter problem, our second-order Edgeworth expansions could be used to construct corrections to the standard normal critical value.
+We relegate this opportunity to future research.